Judy Albright - Designer and Publisher

 Starting on January 24, I am leading an adult study on the book All Who Are Weary: Easing the Burden on the Walk with Mental Illness, by Rev. Emmy Kegler.
 The book explores the intersection of mental illness and our faith.
 This time will allow folks to share their own experiences of mental health and faith, if helpful, but even more than that, it will be a time to find out how this church can be more welcoming to people with a variety of mental health struggles.
 Many of us carry with us a diagnosis such as anxiety or depression; many of us have family members with bipolar disorder or schizophrenia.
 All of us have been touched by mental illness in some way; what does our faith, what does our church, have to say about it?
 Where is God in the midst of a panic attack?
 How does prayer affect a clinically diagnosed disease?
 Historically, the Christian church has done a poor job of being compassionate to those who suffer from mental illness, spewing out harmful theology like “pray harder” or inflicting guilt unnecessarily.
 In my opinion, we need to find a better theology of mental health, and Rev. Emmy Kegler will help us do that with her book.
 Join us!
 We meet on Tuesday evenings in Unity Hall at 7:15 p.m.
 (1/24, 1/31, 2/7, and 2/21).

-Our church became Open and Affirming in the mid-nineties.
+Our church became Open and Affirming in 1993.
 Since then, our understanding of gender and sexuality has changed a lot!
 The LGBTQ+ community has taught the world and the Christian church how to be more affirming of different identities.
-Back in the nineties, we didn’t have the word “non-binary.”
+Back in 1993, we didn’t have the word “non-binary.”
 There wasn’t the option to use pronouns other than “he/him” or “she/her.”
-Back in nineties , there was little emphasis on how gender identity affects our youth.
+Back in the early nineties, there was little emphasis on how gender identity affects our youth.

 While I believe our church is a place of extravagant welcome, we can do more to welcome and affirm LGBTQ+ people into the life and leadership of our congregation.
 On the Sundays of March 26 and April 23 at 11:30 a.m. in Unity Hall, we will have two training sessions, led by Sarah Mell (they/them) on how we can be a safer place for people of all genders and sexualities.
 Sarah has served as a diversity, equity, and inclusion trainer and consultant for the past 6 years, and have spent their career integrating concepts of identity, sexuality, and empowerment into higher education spaces.
 Sarah will be joining our community to help guide conversations and connections around the ways gender and sexuality show up in our congregation, who feels seen and supported and who might not, and the ways we might all talk about these ever-evolving realities.